iMeaNz/background-remover/README.md

 ```bash
 python ai_detection.py
 ```
+Options:

+1. Segmentation Overlay: Highlights the person, keeping the original background.
+2. Custom Solid Color Background: Allows setting a solid color background using color sliders.
+3. Gaussian Blurred Background: Blurs the background for a professional effect.
+4. Custom Background Image: Replaces the background with an image chosen by the user.

+(use keys 1, 2, 3, 4 to switch between the different modes)

 ## Deactivating the Virtual Environment
 When you're done working on the project, deactivate the virtual environment: